opengisch/talks/qfield/README.md

 - Track wherever you going
 - Stuff like compass, Z vlaues and antenna height correction
 - Seamless integration to external devices like e.g. Emlid Reach
+### video NMEA receiver
+You can connect external receivers like the Emlid Reach rs2 via bluetooth without the need of third party software.
 ### Freehand drawing
-(not yet here)
+If your device works with a stylus pen, you can use it for the freehand digitizing.
 ### Print PDF
 #### video print pdf
 - Use the layer layouts configured in QGIS. *If you have some, the option is there - otherwise not.*
-- Print to PDF
+- Select the features to consider it in the Atlas print to PDF

-### Autocomplete mode

-### Opening of individual vector/raster datasets

-### Ordered releation editor support

-###  'Live' default value updates when editing features

-### NMEA Receiver

 ```
 15.5 Min
 ```

 ## Cloud
-We are **heavily testing QField Cloud** and you can join us soon as a **beta tester**.
-It will come into beta in this year so you can test it while your Christmas.

-*It actually working similar to the well known offline editing, just that you can synchronize whenever you want, you don't have to bring the data back to the office.
-QFieldCloud takes care about all the data pushed from different workers on the field.*
+Cloud is in beta and coming very, very soon.
+There has been already a presentation earlier today about it, if missed it, check out the recordings.

-## iOS Support
+## iOS and Windows Support
-Btw: Spoiler Alert.
-QField runs on iOS - it's just not yet released.
-We will keep you up to date.
+QField runs not only on Android.
+Versions for Windows and iOS are in beta as well.
+Check it out and have nice testing.

 ## Release info
-This is the current release is 1.7.6
+This is the current release is 1.9.6.

-QField is **widely used** - we have **300 Thousands of downloads**.
+QField is **widely used** - we have **400 Thousands of downloads**.

 **To check up the latest stuff, become a Beta Tester**.